In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 How Cooperatives Compare to Traditional Businesses

-Co-op businesses operate differently from traditional businesses — such as sole proprietorships, partnerships and corporations — in the following ways:
+Co-op businesses operate differently from traditional companies, such as sole proprietorships and partnerships, in the following ways:

 1. Ownership and Control